JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 ## CPO archive
 Compulsory Purchase Orders are a key part of any estate demolition and require the Council to put forward a _"compelling case in the public interest"_ for demolition.
 Below are links to archived CPO _Statements of Reasons_ for several estate regenerations to date.
-They provide an interesting record of the arguments used to justify demolition, for example:
+They provide an interesting record of the tenuous arguments used to justify demolition, for example:

 >"The scale and orthogonal formation of the blocks does not correspond to human scale, nor does it create opportunities for neighbourliness and local neighbourhood identity."[^6]